Facts about Vanderbilt University Medical Center

 • VUMC offers more than 100 residency and fellowship programs and trains more than 1,000 resident physicians each year.

-• VUMC is consistently considered among the nation’s best hospitals, nationally ranked by U.S. News and World Report in multiple adult and pediatric specialties for treating the most complex cases.
-VUMC is a U.S. News and World Report Honor Roll hospital.
+• VUMC is consistently considered among the nation’s best hospitals.
+We're nationally ranked by U.S. News and World Report in multiple adult and pediatric specialties for treating the most complex cases.

 • VUMC has earned four consecutive Magnet designations from the American Nurses Credentialing Center, the highest honor an organization can receive for nursing care.

-• Through the Vanderbilt Health Affiliated Network, VUMC works with more than 60 hospitals and 5,000 clinicians across Tennessee and five neighboring states to share best practices and bring value-driven and cost-effective health care to the Mid-South.
+• Through the Vanderbilt Health Affiliated Network, VUMC works with more than 66 hospitals and 7,000 clinicians across Tennessee and five neighboring states to share best practices and transform health care delivery.